Kl4rry/simp/README.md

 ![Screenshot](images/screenshot.png)

 # Goals
-* Support of as many image formats as possible
+* Support of as many image formats as possible.
-* 60 Hz (Nothing should ever block for more than 16ms)
+* 60 Hz.
+Avoid blocking for more then 16ms.
-* Flicker free redrawing
+* Flicker free redrawing.
-* Basic image manipulation (Not reached)
+* Basic image manipulation (Not reached).

 ## Non Goals
 * Powerful image manipulation (I am not making the next photoshop)